stat6250-w18/course-questions-wiki/week-03/README.md

 - *Question* (aguenane−stat6250): How do you specify which rows will be used when using a PROC PRINT command?
 - Question (who7−stat6250): By the video, it seems it is easy for SAS to change to Excel mode.
 What are the advantage of using SAS over Excel?
 - *Question* (sbagdi-stat6250): What does a (OBS= ) statement does in PROC PRINT?
+- *Answer* (sbagdi-stat6250): To limit the number of observations to be printed in the result.